digi-trade/connect/source/includes/_account.en.md

 --------- | ------- | -----------
 account_id | true | Cabital Connect Account Id
 symbol | true | Currency symbol
-method | false | The method of depositing currency is not required.
+method | false | The deposit method currency is not required.
 If missing, the default method will be used.
-Please refer to the specific method[Configuration API](/?shell#79fee25901)
+Please use the method defined in[Configuration API](/?shell#79fee25901)

-## Currency conversion
+## Currency Conversion

 Through the method of conversion between Cabital's account balances, exchange different currencies.
 By converting currencies, you can trade currencies that Cabital does not support transfer by converting first and then transferring (C+T)